annesofieandersen/danish_humanitarian_NGOs_examproject/README.md

 # syriandeportations_examproject
 Github repo for our exam project in Digital Methods and ASDS2

+# Introduction

+hi